I’ve been a drug addict for more than 6 years.

 2.I saved lots of money

-wasted hundreds of dollars on addictive substances.
-I always spent whatever I had
+After quitting, it dawned on me that I always wasted a lot of money on addictive substances.
+I always spent whatever I had on drinking and smoking.

 3.I made good friends

-with people who were only happy when I spent on drugs.
-I reflected on how my
+When I quit drugs I realized that I associated with people who were only happy when I spent my money on drugs.
+I reflected on how my friends became angry whenever I spent less money on alcohol since they wanted me to spend more.

 4.I invested in myself